Lehtimies/Web-Programming-University-of-Turku/README.md

 Status code 200:
 // New York example again
 {
-  "id": "1a2b3c",
-  "name": "New York",
-  "data": {
   "lat": 40.7128,
   "lon": -74.006,
   "tz": "-04:00",
   "date": "2025-04-06",
   "units": "metric",
   "weather_overview": "The current weather in our area is mostly cloudy with a temperature of 13°C and a wind speed of 5 m/s coming from the northwest.
 The humidity stands at 66%, and the visibility is at 10,000 meters.
 The air pressure is at 1011 hPa, with a dew point of 6°C. The weather feels like 12°C due to the wind chill factor.
 The UV index is at 0, indicating low risk from the sun's UV rays.
 Overall, it's a cool and breezy day with broken clouds in the sky.
 Don't forget to grab a light jacket before heading out!"
-  }
 }

 Status code 404: